Clement1103/data_science_projects/README.md

 - Melody generation with RNN: music data processing with the music21 library, dataset generation from time series, RNN, LSTM (Tensorflow) (see project-specific README)
 - ECG anomaly detection: time series, LSTM auto-encoder (Pytorch)
 - Gray-matter segmentation project in spinal cord MRIs : nifti files, masks, U-net (Pytorch)
-- Currently working on a chatbot which aims to answer questions about health products from a fictive company.
+- Chatbot to answer certain questions from an employee about various healthcare products in a fictitious company: NLP, Dialogflow, SQL, frontend.

 So far, these are the first projects I've completed.
 I intend to quickly add new projects, particularly in NLP, a field in which I'm currently training.